Bargylia: Visit to Bargylia by Freya Stark

-Proposed Selling of Bargylia
+Proposed sale

-According to the country's major newspaper Hürriyet, City of Bargylia is on sale for the trifle of 22 million Turkish liras (around eight million euros).
+According to the country's major newspaper Hürriyet, the city of Bargylia is on sale for the trifle of 22 million Turkish liras (around eight million euros).

 According to Hürriyet, a news Ancient Greek City of Bargylia in Turkey on Sale for Eight Million Euros dated on 13 January 2015 states Construction in first degree Archaeological site is not allowable as per Judicial system of Turkey, therefore advertisement highlights that no excavations have been performed on it till date, so the new owner(s) can enjoy an amphitheater hinted to be underground, an area that is believed to belong to the city's Temple, the remains of a Roman bath and a necropolis from the Byzantine era.

 Turkish archaeologists have called the country's Ministry of Culture and Tourism several times to expropriate numerous archaeological sites such as the one in Bargylia in order to ensure their protection on their behalf, due to the state's inability to guarantee the security.
 Binnur Celebi, a senior member of the Archaeologists Association said, “Unfortunately, due to an insufficient budget, archaeological sites are only expropriated during excavations or urban projects," and warned that some owners may not understand the historical value their site's status, aiming to open them for construction.
 He added, "Private ownership of such sites is obstructing archaeological work.
 However, the person or persons who acquire those sites can absolutely not conduct any construction activities."

 The agent promoting the ancient city's sale, Halil Okan Tavasli, said that it has already attracted a considerable number of potential buyers but no agreement has been signed up to the date of 20 January 2015.

 In 2018, newspaper reported that since no buyer was found the price has been dropped to £5.6 million.